Bun

 }

 Luckily, with my native module built in debug mode I could still step into and through the inline function and see a proper stack trace as if the function were not inlined.
 The crash occurred inside ValueAsAddress, which is also inlined.
 Let's refactor this function a little so it's easier to see what's going on.
-In Node.js's headers, neither V8_ENABLE_CHECKS nor V8_COMPRESS_POINTERS are defined, so the code in the outer #ifndef will be expanded but not the code in the inner #ifdef. internal::Address is a type alias for uintptr_t.
+In Node.js's headers, neither V8_ENABLE_CHECKS nor V8_COMPRESS_POINTERS is defined, so the code in the outer #ifndef will be expanded but not the code in the inner #ifdef. internal::Address is a type alias for uintptr_t.
 Here are some definitions of inlined functions that this calls:

 ValueAsAddress